lrt-code/inkyPI/README.md

 #HEY!!!
 GPT MADE THIS!!!
-I got this hat in the hope of have a simple eink picture display but none of the projects was working, But none of the projects would work so now im here with gpt...
+I got this hat in the hope of have a simple eink picture display but none of the projects was working, so now im here with gpt...